SabbaKilam/SabbaKilam.github.io/TEMPLATE-synchronous/README.txt

     the synchronous nature of my "rekwire" function has been "verbally" deprecated by the W3C.
-Actual deprecation will likely take years, affording me time to play around with simulating an NPM and CommonJS style development environment for the front end browser.
+Actual deprecation will likely take years, affording me time to play around with simulating an NPM and CommonJS style development environment for the front end (browser).
 Projects that use this folder as a template will use the rekwire function unless refactored to eliminate its use.

     The ~/bin directory has two executable bash files, apm (Abbas' package manager),